 Next is “Japanese Trailers,” which includes five trailers for Naruto Shippuden the Movie: Blood Prison.
 The Blu-ray pressing gives the viewer the option of watching each one individually or playing them all back to back.
 The five trailers run for a total of three minutes.
 The trailers are presented with Japanese audio but no English subtitles.
 I don’t know whether Viz chose not to put subtitles on the trailers, or if the licensor won’t allow them to include the subtitles.

 The final bonus feature is “More From Viz Media,” which includes a trailer for Neon Alley, four of the Naruto Shippuden films, and the four Bleach films.

 If you’re a fan of the Naruto franchise who wants to own all of the Naruto material that’s available commercially, then you need to buy either a copy of this DVD or a copy of the Blu-ray pressing of this film.
 If you have the capability to watch Blu-rays, then I would highly recommend going with the Blu-ray pressing; not only do you get the better video and audio quality, but you also get two bonus features that are not included on the DVD pressing (the interview with Junko Takeuchi and the message from Masashi Kishimoto).

-I wrote this review after watching a copy of Naruto Shippuden Box Set 13 that I checked out through the King County Library System.
+I wrote this review after watching a review copy of Naruto Shippuden the Movie: Blood Prison that was provided to me by Viz Media.